covid19-eu-zh/covid19-eu-data/README.md

 1. For technical reasons, no data was transmitted from Hamburg on March 25th, 2020.

+There is [a repo](https://github.com/averissimo/covid19.de.data) cleaning up the raw data on ArcGis.

 ### FR

 1. France stopped updating the case tables on the webpage on 2020-03-26.
 We went back to the PDF files.